styrken/objc-networking/README.md

 /** Pause
   Stops the request untill you call start again.
 When a request have been paused it will remember it current position in the download.
-  Only async requests can be cancelled.
+  Only async requests can be paused.
   */
 - (void) pause;